amolabs/docs/testnet.md

 [`amo-client-go`](https://github.com/amolabs/amo-client-go), and you can interact with the AMO blockchain, including testnet, on your own way.

-In order to participate as an AMO client, you need to download AMO client source code from AMOLabs' github [repository](https://github.com/amolabs/amo-client-go).
+In order to participate as an AMO client using `amo-client-go`, you need to download AMO client source code from AMOLabs' github [repository](https://github.com/amolabs/amo-client-go).
 For more information about downloading and building AMO client CLI, see [README.md](https://github.com/amolabs/amo-client-go/blob/master/README.md).